jarlef/awesome-vite/README.md

 - [vite-plugin-version-mark](https://github.com/ZhongxuYang/vite-plugin-version-mark) - Automatically use `package version` / `git commit` / `custom` to be inserted into your project as a unique identifier for the project version.
 - [vite-plugin-css-export](https://github.com/shixuanhong/vite-plugin-css-export) - Export variables from CSS to JavaScript, and support nested rules.
 - [vite-plugin-optimize-css-modules](https://github.com/Simonwep/vite-plugin-optimize-css-modules) - Generate the smallest possible CSS-Classes when CSS-Modules are used.
+- [vite-plugin-preload](https://github.com/jarlef/vite-plugin-preload) - A Plugin to preload all chunks and stylesheets when dealing with code splitting through frameworks (e.g React.lazy) instead of manualChunks in Vite
 - [vite-plugin-generate-html](https://github.com/gedouu/vite-plugin-generate-html) - Define separate output files for JavaScript and CSS bundles.
 - [vite-plugin-turbo-console](https://github.com/yuyinws/vite-plugin-turbo-console) - Enhance the readability of `console.log()`.
 - [vite-plugin-html-injection](https://github.com/altrusl/vite-plugin-html-injection) - Inject HTML, JavaScript and CSS code snippets into the `index.html`.